What is the cingulate cortex?

 What is the evidence for cingulate cortex anomalies?

 Moderate to high quality evidence found reductions in grey and white matter in bilateral regions of the cingulate cortex of people with schizophrenia.
 Specifically, there were grey matter reductions in the anterior and posterior cingulate gyrus of people with schizophrenia and reduced grey matter in the left anterior cingulate/paracingulate gyrus and right dorsal anterior cingulate of first-episode patients.
-High-risk individuals showed decreases in the right anterior cingulate gyrus compared to controls and increases in the left anterior cingulate compared to first-episode patients.
+High-risk individuals showed decreases in bilateral median cingulate and the right anterior cingulate gyrus compared to controls and increases in the left anterior cingulate compared to first-episode patients.

 Moderate quality evidence found decreased N-acetylaspartate and N-acetylaspartate/creatine ratio in the anterior cingulate gyrus of people with schizophrenia and their first-degree relatives.
 High quality evidence finds a small decrease in glutathione in the anterior cingulate of people with schizophrenia.